fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 The `add_event` method requires the following arguments:
 - `name`: Name of the event.
 - `parameter_path`: Path of the parameter that is changed in dot notation.
+E.g. the flow rate of the eluent unit is the parameter `flow_rate` of the `eluent` which of process `flow_sheet`.
+Hence, the path is `flow_sheet.eluent.flow_rate`.
+As previously mentioned, the name of the unit operation is used to reference it, not the variable.
 - `state`: Value of the attribute that is changed at Event execution.
 - `time`: Time at which the event is executed.